Spectral multiplexing of telecom emitters with stable transition frequency: Results

-The change of the resonance frequency of the dopants happens on a timescale that is slow compared to their lifetime.
-Thus, using fast resonance frequency measurements \cite{ ruf_quantum_2021}, our setup can generate single photons with very narrow linewidth for application in extremely-dense wavelength division multiplexing.
+Thus, the change of the resonance frequency of the dopants happens on a timescale that is slow compared to their lifetime ($\lesssim \SI{0.5}{\milli\second}$).
+With improved count rates, by using fast resonance frequency measurements and feedback (e.g. via Stark-shifting electrodes \cite{jiri_minar_electric_2009, ruf_quantum_2021, babin_fabrication_2022}), our setup can therefore generate single photons with very narrow linewidth for application in extremely-dense wavelength division multiplexing.
 The limit of the current measurement is the pulse bandwidth of $\SI{0.28}{\mega\hertz}$, while the ultimate limit is given by the radiative linewidth of $\SI{1.1}{\kilo\hertz}$ FWHM (for the strongest coupled dopants), or by the emitter dephasing.
 To quantify the latter, we perform coherent spectroscopy.